stretchr/gorc/README.md

 Before installation, please ensure that your GOPATH is [set properly](http://golang.org/doc/code.html#tmp_2).

-To install Professor, use `go get`:
+To install gort, use `go get`:

-    go get github.com/stretchrcom/professor
+    go get github.com/stretchrcom/gort

-This will place Professor in $GOPATH/src/professor.
+This will place gort in $GOPATH/src/gort.
 Navigate to this directory, and run:

 	go install

-`go install` should install Professor to $GOPATH/bin.
+`go install` should install gort to $GOPATH/bin.

 Complete!
-You are now ready to use Professor!
+You are now ready to use gort!

 Usage
 =====

-Using Professor is easy.
+Using gort is easy.
 Just execute the command:

-	professor test
+	gort test

-Professor will recurse the directory structure and run `go test -i` & `go test` for each directory that contains tests.
+gort will recurse the directory structure and run `go test -i` & `go test` for each directory that contains tests.

 If there is a directory that contains tests you don't wish to run, simply exclude it:

-	professor exclude testify
+	gort exclude testify

 Now, when you run tests, the directory "testify" will not be recursed, and no tests inside it or its subdirectories will be run.

-Professor has some more commands that are not listed here.
-To see them all, simply run `professor` with no arguments
+gort has some more commands that are not listed here.
+To see them all, simply run `gort` with no arguments

 ------